oeb25/msc-thesis/src/chapters/01-introduction.md

 # Introduction {#chap:intro}

-@dardinierVerificationPreservingInliningAutomatic2023

-@schwerhoffLightweightSuppoertMagic2015

 Contributions:

-- We present in +@chap:mist a new programming language, Mist, which supports formal verification constructs with a high emphisis on usability.
+- We present in +@chap:mist a new programming language, Mist, which supports formal verification constructs with a high emphasis on usability.
-- We present in +@chap:compiler an implementation of the compilination infrastructure for Mist based on incremental compilation and verification, with an accompanying implementation of the Lanuage Server Protocol.
+- We present in +@chap:compiler an implementation of the compilation infrastructure for Mist based on incremental compilation and verification, with an accompanying implementation of the Language Server Protocol.
 <!-- - Process for lowering a CFG into and imparative and expression oriented form. -->
 - In +@chap:folding we formalize an algorithm for computing folding- and unfolding-points for isorecursive structures, and give a formally verified